planetaska/quote-client/README.md

 ### Authentication

 Protected operations require JWT authentication.
 The client handles authentication by registering with the server using the provided credentials.
+The credentials are hard-coded in the `api.rs` file for the purpose of this project, but can easily be migrated to more sophisticated methods.

 ## Project Structure